Community Resources

 Pittsburgh Sustainability

-The University of Pittsburgh embraces its role and responsibility in helping the region showcase its sustainable initiatives and work to create a sustainable future for all residents.
+The University of Pittsburgh embraces its role and responsibility as a member of the larger Pittsburgh community in helping the region to create a sustainable future for all residents.
+From collaborating with the City of Pittsburgh to partnerships with local nonprofits- Pitt is dedicated to growing our city into a sustainable haven for everyone.

 City of Pittsburgh Initiatives

-The City of Pittsburgh's Sustainability division works towards preventative resilience strategies in partner operations in order to mitigate stressors facing the City and prepare for future shocks.
+The City of Pittsburgh's Sustainability Division champions preventative resilience strategies in partner operations in order to mitigate stressors facing the City, and advises City officials, departments and partners to enable an enduring and adaptable city through holistic decision making.

 Climate Action Plan